apache/pulsar/site2/docs/client-libraries-node.md

 | `consumerName` | The name of consumer.
 Currently(v2.4.1), [failover](concepts-messaging.md#failover) mode use consumer name in ordering. | |
 | `properties` | The metadata of consumer. | |

-### Consume example
+### Consumer example

-This creates a Node.js consumer with the `my-subscription` subscription on the `my-topic` topic, receive messages, print the content that arrive, and acknowledge each message to the Pulsar broker for 10 times:
+This example creates a Node.js consumer with the `my-subscription` subscription on the `my-topic` topic, receives messages, prints the content that arrive, and acknowledges each message to the Pulsar broker for 10 times:

 ```JavaScript
 const Pulsar = require('pulsar-client');